jowharshamshiri/boxmux/docs/configuration.md

 ## Best Practices

-1. **Use meaningful IDs**: Choose descriptive names for layouts, panels, and choices
+1. **Use meaningful IDs**: Choose descriptive names for layouts, boxes, and choices
 2. **Plan your layout**: Sketch your interface before writing YAML
 3. **Test incrementally**: Start with simple configurations and add complexity
 4. **Use consistent styling**: Define colors at the layout level when possible